JennEYoon/datasciY/logs/how-to-learn-do-projects.md

 Work on projects that are in industries using tools and keywords mentioned from my job descriptions keywords search step.

 First end-to-end project should be a reproduction of a simple project in my industry.
-Then extend using other tools, idead, data, visualizations, etc.
+Then extend using other tools, idea, data, visualizations, etc.

 After 2-3 reproduction projects, then work on my own project from scratch, but still using common methods already in existance.
 Using my own data in a slightly novel way.